 So Linda Ronstadt has Parkinson’s disease, oh please.
 Can’t even sing anymore, other than in a straightforward though plaintive speaking voice as she tells her tale to Terry Gross.
 Linda, the very epitome of an eternally smoldering babe, proof positive that it’s not all about blondes for American males, is it?

-Heftier and less babe-like now, fair enough, those being the wages of time and genetics—but to completely lose her voice to a disease affecting the musculature in general and thus including those exquisite muscles in her throat, the very throat that produced her pitch-perfect sound and which looked so fetching above the loosely hung dresses of her Stone Poneyhood?
+Heftier and less babe-like now, fair enough, those being the wages of time and genetics.
+But to completely lose her voice to a disease affecting the musculature in general and thus including those exquisite muscles in her throat, the very throat that produced her pitch-perfect sound and which looked so fetching above the loosely hung dresses of her Stone Poneyhood?

-Linda Ronstadt with a disease that takes her voice is not the sweet reflective sad of watching a golden leaf spiraling slowly down to a garden.
-It’s more a fist-shaking, despairing mad at the cruel irony of it all.
 Could not the gods have smote her with a standard issue kidney disease for which she’d receive treatment that would leave her feeling wretched and debilitated but still singing, even if the songs coming through reflected only her pain?
 That would be tolerable (at least for us).

-But not to sing at all?
-Desirous, but unable?
 This Rondstadtian gift, silenced?
-No melancholia in that, no bittersweetness of fall—just bitter.
+No melancholia in that, no bittersweetness of fall—only bitter.

-In her own caption to the photo on the right, photographer Madalina Seghete asks: “Melancholy?
-Desire?”
-I would answer: “Yes.
-Of course.”
 Melancholy always carries within it the seeds of desire, longing to sprout into full possession of the longed-after object: God, an unrequited or otherwise unavailable love, some vaguely defined and elusive sense of happiness or at least mild contentment.
 Something around the corner, barely up ahead, but never quite here, now.
 And so we rest into the lack and the longing, the sweet somber absence, perhaps accompanied by a glass of dark port on a dark rainy Friday, and Linda, urgent now, sings:

 Some.
 Say.
 A heart.